eightS1X/carbase/README.md

 Login initiated by: App Only

-Check the repo or the correct code for the files:
+Check the tutorial's repo for the correct code / files:

 - auth-routing-module.ts (delete the scopes attribute; Insert the client ID and issuer in the oktaConfig as necessary, and make sure the redirectUri has /implicit/callback; Make sure the path a few lines down is also implicit/callback)
 - auth.interceptor.ts (just copy the code from the repo and use it to completely replace the auto-generated code from the schematic command)

-Technologies used:

-Okta
-Lombok